AdriannaGmz/mujoco_kuka/README.md

-# mujoco_lwr
+# mujoco_kuka

---------------
+*Simulation of KUKA arm with MuJoCo into Python*
+---

-KUKA LWR4+ simulation with MuJoCo
+This repository contains files for simulating the robotic arm KUKA LWR4+ with MuJoCo into Python.

-*MuJoCo* is the physics engine and doesn't need _installation_ but configuration.
+* *MuJoCo* is a physics engine and doesn't need _installation_ but _configuration_.
 To see it working, run the `./simulate` program from bin.

-Whereas *mujoco-py* is the wrapper of MuJoCo for python and it does need installation.
+* *mujoco-py* is the wrapper of MuJoCo for python and _needs_ installation.

-# Configuration & Installation
+## Folders
 --------------

+* *mujoco-py* This is the original pkg, the wrapper for bringing mujoco into python terms
+* *mujoco_lwr* Sample provided by team15, to test mujoco and linear weighted regression
+* *ROBOT_model_and_meshes*  files for bringing kuka arm into simulation
+* *robot_documentation* docs for Kuka Arm

+## Configuration & Installation
+--------------
 ## [MuJoCo](http://www.mujoco.org/book/programming.html#inStart)
 MuCoCo Pro is a dynamic library with C/C++ API and therefore doesn't need installation, but configuration.
 The placement of the library can be anywhere! but for the requirements of the wrapper mujoco_py, it needs to be placed in `~./mujoco`.

 The library is a commercial product and therefore requires a license.
 To get the library and use it:
 * Download the [libraries](https://www.roboti.us/index.html) and extract it to `~/.mujoco/mjpro150`
 * Get the [license](https://www.roboti.us/license.html) by registering (it will require to run a executable to get our computer's id)
 * Copy the license to `~/.mujoco/mjpro150/bin/mjkey.txt`

-To see MuJoCo working,
+## To see MuJoCo working
 * Have the LD_LIBRARY_PATH (dynamic linker) point to the .so files everytime by (or copy them to a directory that is already in the linker path)
 ```